-I remember the basic story from the Korean version, but inevitably have forgotten a few details although the newer version helps bring back some details.
+I remember the basic story from the Korean version, but inevitably have forgotten a few details which the newer version helps bring back.
 The difference in film time is over 30 minutes so it seems more details were added in for the Telegu version.
 The Telegu version has a more extended romance with a younger man and more family conflict In the Korean version her grandson attempts to attract the young granny and in her thoughts his grandmother says they are the same lines used by her husband.

 Music is important.
 The old granny feels she could have been a singer, but never got the chance.
 In her youthful version she becomes a popular singer.

 In the Korean version, the music is by Mowg who won an award for "Miss Granny."
 Also provided music for "Burning" and "Masquerade."